shafff2333/ccs301/Draft.md

 ## Purpose

 At the University of Washington, the engineering program requires more challenging courses, superior grades, and in-depth understanding and research in the field of science.
-However, merely having these is not enough to stand out in the highly competitive job market.
+However, merely having these is not enough to stand out in the highly competitive job market [^1].
 This document outlines the best practices you should follow after graduation to become an outstanding candidate for positions in hardware engineering.
 By focusing on practical experience, industry exposure, and targeted skill development, you can significantly enhance your readiness for internships and full-time job opportunities.
 These practices help you go beyond academic requirements and develop practical abilities.

 ---